byuitechops/canvas-api-wrapper-csharp/README.md

 - SubscriptionsIndex : courses/ + id + /blueprint_subscriptions

 All other GET calls are supported but you have to type the full api call and handle the return type yourself.

+Supports pagination, but will automatically get all data from all pages.
+Do not specify a "per_page" parameter. (also currently does not work with any parameters)